cloudevelops/foreman_orchestration/README.md

 ## How to push a new version to the RubyGems

-- Update the version (lib/foreman_orchestration/version.rb:2)
+- Update the version in this file `lib/foreman_orchestration/version.rb:2`
 - Build a gem

 		$ gem build foreman_orchestration.gemspec